TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/004 DAO Implementations.md

 builder.Services.AddScoped<ITodoLogic, TodoLogic>();
 ```

-Lines 2 and 5 is where we specify that whenever a class requests a IUserDao or ITodoDao, that class wil actually get a UserFileDao or TodoFileDao, respectively.
+Lines 2 and 5 is where we specify that whenever a class requests an IUserDao or ITodoDao, that class wil actually get a UserFileDao or TodoFileDao, respectively.

 Swap out the implementations, so it looks like this: